ysaccount1/linux_dev_box_devcontainer/dev_env/spring_boot_batch_camel_restful_api_sample/README.md

 ### Quick Start
 1. Access the web interface at `http://localhost:8080`
-2. Log in with default credentials of administrator:
+2. Log in with default credentials:
    - Username: admin
    - Password: admin
-3. Or regular (read only) user (user/password)
+   Or regular (read only) user (user/password)
-4  Use the web interface to:
+3. Use the web interface to:
    - View and manage users
    - Import users from CSV
    - Export users in different formats